Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/DeployingTheTds.md

    To solve this, we can make use of a feature in the Tomcat Servlet Container that ignores anything after **double** hashtag symbols in the name of the WAR file.

-   If we rename the WAR file to `thredds##5.0.0-beta5.war`, Tomcat will see this matching the context information in the `META-INF/context.xml` file and make the TDS accessible via this URL structure: `http://localhost:8080/thredds` (And we have the added benefit of seeign which version of the TDS is deployed when viewing the raw WAR file).
+   If we rename the WAR file to `thredds##5.0.0-beta5.war`, Tomcat will see this matching the context information in the `META-INF/context.xml` file and make the TDS accessible via this URL structure: `http://localhost:8080/thredds` (And we have the added benefit of seeing which version of the TDS is deployed when viewing the raw WAR file).

    ~~~~bash
    # cd /tmp